-You'll find World's End on the Canongate section of the Royal Mile, and as well as the above pictured close leading off the Canongate, you'll also find the World's End pub on the corner of the Royal Mile and St Mary's Street.
+You'll find World's End on the High Street section of the Royal Mile, and as well as the above pictured close, you'll also find the World's End pub on the corner of the Royal Mile and St Mary's Street.

 So how did Edinburgh come to have such an apocalyptically-named thoroughfare, you might ask?!

-It dates back to a time when the entire city burgh was contained within the stretch of road between the Castle and the junction at which the World's End pub stands today.
-For a long time, this stretch was Edinburgh in its entirety - in the 1750s, before the city expanded to the New Town areas to the north of the city centre, this half-mile long city had a population of around 50,000 people.
-It was this density of occupation had led to the city becoming so dirty and run-down.
+It dates back to a time when the entire city, or burgh, of Edinburgh was contained within the stretch of road between the castle and the junction at which the World's End pub stands today.
+In the 1750s, before the city expanded to the New Town areas to the north of the city centre, this half-mile long city had a population of around 50,000 people.
+It was this density of occupation had led to the city becoming so notoriously dirty and run-down.

-From the 15th century onwards, the city had been formally contained within a series of defensive walls, with a number of gates in these walls to allow access to (egress from) the city.
-The main gate used by visitors to the city was the Netherbow Port, which stood on the site of the World's End junction - it was a heavily fortified entranceway, with a gate that could be closed over the road, bordered on either side with stout towers.
+From the 15th century onwards, the city had been formally contained within a series of defensive walls, with a number of gates in these walls to allow access to (and egress from) the city.
+The main gate used by visitors to the city was the Netherbow Port, which stood on the site of the World's End junction - it was a heavily fortified entrance way, with a gate that could be closed over the road, bordered on either side with stout towers.

-It is somewhat astonishing to think that for such a long time, Edinburgh's residents may have known little of the world beyond the city walls - even modern districts of the city, such as Leith or even Holyrood, would have been foreign places that they could only rarely, if ever, afford to visit.
+It is somewhat astonishing to think that for such a long time, Edinburgh's residents may have known little of the world beyond the city walls - even once-independent towns of Leith and Holyrood, along with many other smaller villages beyond the city walls, would have been foreign places that they could only rarely, if ever, afford to visit.
 Today you can easily walk to Holyrood (and take a 22 bus to Leith if you wish to!).